openeuropa/oe_authentication/README.md

 #### Configuration

 By default, Docker Compose reads two files, a `docker-compose.yml` and an optional `docker-compose.override.yml` file.
-By convention, the `docker-compose.yml` contains your base configuration and it's provided by default.
+By convention, the `docker-compose.yml` contains your base configuration, and it's provided by default.
 The override file, as its name implies, can contain configuration overrides for existing services or entirely new services.
 If a service is defined in both files, Docker Compose merges the configurations.